jonlinnell/jonlinnell.co.uk/content/blog/2022-08-17-spread-operator-performance.md

 By eight-digits, the difference is enormous; `Array.concat()` merged 20,000,000 items into the same array 365ms faster than a spread-merge.

+## Why is it so much faster?

+This is down to how these two methods process data under-the-hood.

+I can't say for certain, and I'll be damned if I'm going to do any research that involves reading the native C++ implementation of Array prototype functions.

+My semi-educated guess, given the disparity in timings we see, is that the spread operator is iterating one-by-one through each element, assigning each one to a new space in memory in sequence.

+`Array.concat()`, however, I would expect to do some lower level memory manipulation to duplicate and stack the arrays next to each other.
+This would explain the very slight increase in time-complexity with increased elements; the number of elements matters to an extent, but isn't as big a dent in performance as iterating through every one of them.

 ## Conclusion

-A spread-merge is probably fine when you're sure you're dealing with no more than a few thousand items, but if you want to make sure your application scales beyond that, maybe give `Array.concat()` a try.
+A spread-merge is probably fine when you're sure you're dealing with no more than a few thousand items, but if you want to make sure your application scales beyond that, give `Array.concat()` a try.